Sian Ka’an is a natural reserve located in the state of Quintana Roo in Mexico.

 The boat tour will always be the same whether you start from one point or another.
 The tour allows for the following activities:

-• 🐬 Dolphin Watching: Dolphins are typically found in the lagoon area, not far from the junction with the sea.
-It’s rare not to spot them.
+- 🐬 Dolphin Watching: Dolphins are typically found in the lagoon area, not far from the junction with the sea.
+It is rare not to spot them.

-• 🐦 Bird Island Tour: The bird island from San Juan to Sian Ka’an is known for hosting various bird species such as frigates, herons, and pelicans.
+- 🐦 Bird Island Tour: The bird island from San Juan to Sian Ka’an is known for its diverse bird species such as frigates, herons and pelicans.

-• 🤿 Snorkeling: The boat ride includes a stop at the reef for snorkeling.
+- 🤿 Snorkeling: The boat ride includes a stop at the reef for snorkeling.
 However, please note that this stop depends on the day’s weather conditions.
-It’s advisable to consider this activity as a “bonus” as it might be canceled if the sea is rough or if the currents are too strong.
+It is advisable to consider this activity as a “bonus” as it might be canceled if the sea is rough or if the currents are too strong.

-This boat tour typically lasts between 2h30 to 3h00 and is conducted on a small boat from a cooperative (known as “lanchas”) with a capacity of 6 to 12 people.
+This boat tour typically lasts between 2h 30m to 3h 00m and is conducted on a small boat from a co-operative (known as “lanchas”) with a capacity of 6 to 12 people.

-• Boat Availability: It’s essential to understand that in Sian Ka’an, there are about ten boat cooperatives, also called “fishing cooperatives”, because fishing is their primary activity.
-Still, they also offer tourist tours.
-Only these cooperatives are authorized to navigate within the natural reserve.
-No excursion agency owns its own boats; all have to collaborate with the fishing cooperatives.
-These cooperatives are distributed in different territories, and only two of them are allowed to start from the visitor center.
+- ❌ Boat Availability: It is essential to understand that in Sian Ka’an, there are about ten boat cooperatives, also called “fishing cooperatives”, because fishing is their primary activity.
+They also offer tourist tours.
+Only these co-operatives are authorized to navigate within the natural reserve.
+No excursion agency owns its own boats; all have to collaborate with the fishing co-operatives.
+These co-operatives are distributed in different territories, and only two of them are allowed to start from the visitor center.
 This significantly limits the availability of boats.

 ✅ Boarding at Paso Lagartos, even if the van trip is longer, better reflects the quality of service we aim to offer.
 It allows us to take our time and enjoy the activities without giving the impression of a rushed tour.

-Traveling to Punta Allen side on your own, without a guide
+Traveling to Punta Allen on your own, without a guide

-Many people ask, can I visit Sian Ka’an without a guide?
+Many people ask: can I visit Sian Ka’an without a guide?
 The answer is yes.
-If you’re going on your own, you’ll need to take the boat from Punta Allen.
+If you are going on your own, you will need to take the boat from Punta Allen.

 The two other spots (Visitor Center & Paso Lagartos) are just “docks” where boats pick up and drop off agency clients; there are no tour sales points or boats waiting on-site.